a-normal-anonymouser-user/Microservice-Empirical-Study/index.md

 Q12: To what extent do you agree with the above statement in general?
 [Single choice]
   * Agree.
 Such a process should be set up as early as possible.
   * Agree.
 Such a process should be set up later during the project.
   * Disagree.
-I do not think these systems are necessary.
+I do not think such a process is necessary.
   * Other: [Text entry]

 Q13: In the context of your project, when did you automate the microservice setup?
 [Single choice]
   * As early as possible.
-  * Later during the project
+  * Later during the project.
   * We did not automate it yet.
   * Other: [Text entry]